 Example:

 The refresh parameter can be used to activate a periodic refresh of the calendar.
-This parameter is only supported with the Premium plan.
+This parameter is only supported with certain paid subscription plans.
+Please see the pricing page for details.

 Note that this parameter is only needed for exceptional use cases, for example when the calendar is run on an unattended display screen.
 In normal use, the calendar is refreshed when users switch views, navigate between dates and other interactions with the calendar.